mypdns/matrix/.gitlab/issue_templates/-aa.md

 Let me help you out here @mattyEyes.
 No ads is netter ads.
 Ads that doesn't requires our first born and would respect the human right of freedom and privacy.

+It would also help the world if you stopped spreading all the lies from your costumers about how unnecessary there crappy products are

 ## Screenshots